usetrmnl/trmnlp/README.md

 # trmnl_preview

-A little self-hosted web server executable, `trmlp`, to ease the development and sharing of [TRMNL](https://usetrmnl.com/) plugins.
+A basic self-hosted web server to ease the development and sharing of [TRMNL](https://usetrmnl.com/) plugins.

-This gem enables local development of plugins using Liquid templates, so that you can quickly iterate on designs before finally pasting the markup into the private plugin in TRMNL's dashboard.

-The plain HTML preview is generated using the [TRMNL Design System](https://usetrmnl.com/framework).
-It does NOT generate a rendered BMP file.
+[Liquid](https://shopify.github.io/liquid/) templates are rendered locally as HTML, leveraging the [TRMNL Design System](https://usetrmnl.com/framework).
+This server does NOT generate a rendered BMP file.
 Hence, this is just a _preview_ of the final rendered dashboard.

 ![Screenshot](docs/preview.png)

-## Prerequisites

-- Ruby 3.x

-## Starter Plugin

-The [trmnl-hello](https://github.com/schrockwell/trmnl-hello) repository is provided as a jumping-off point for creating new plugins.
-Simply fork the repo, clone it, and start hacking.

 ## Creating a Plugin

-Your plugin repository should have the following structure:
+This is the structure of a plugin repository.
+See [config.example.toml](config.example.toml) for an example config.

 ```
 views/